 Staging

-Empire uses an Encrypted Key Exchange (EKE) mechanism to securely establish communications between the control server and agents.
+Empire uses an (EKE) mechanism to securely establish communications between the control server and agents.
 In previous versions, the key negotiation was handled using RSA, but the modern implementation has been adapted to support multiple agent types, including PowerShell, C#, Python, IronPython, and Go.

 Key points in the staging process: